Applications for Summer 2018 are now closed.

-The Summer Humanities Institute has two application deadlines:
+The Summer Humanities Institute has several application deadlines:

 Complete applications received after the Regular admissions deadline will be reviewed on a rolling basis until all positions in the program are filled.

 Applicants may indicate multiple course preferences, and will be reviewed for admissions to each course separately, in order of the applicant’s course preferences.

 There are two steps to completing our application